Koromon, The Great Clash in Tokyo (JP)

 Why did I agree to let Tentomon be my agent?
 Cod I’m stupid.

-[Koromon is destroying that watermelon]
+[Koromon is destroying that watermelon in the other room]

 Koromon: “This ‘watermelon’ is delicious!”